local-first-web/auth/README.md

 # 🌮 Taco

-Decentralized authentication and authorization for team collaboration, using a secure chain of cryptological signatures.
+Decentralized authentication and authorization for team collaboration, using a secure chain of cryptographic signatures.

 ## Why

 💻🤝 You're building a [local-first](http://inkandswitch.com/local-first.html) app to enable distributed collaboration [without a central server](http://medium.com/all-the-things/a-web-application-with-no-web-server-61000a6aed8f).

 👩🔑 You want to **authenticate** users and manage their **permissions**.